The UN Global Goals

 Substantially reduce corruption and bribery in all their forms.

 The Code of Conduct, which targets our own employees and consultants, as well as the Supplier Code of Conduct, is very clear about the goal and challenges we are combating, including our stance on corruption and the handling of bribes.

 Partnerships for the goals

-By sharing Haypp Group’s knowledge of both the tobacco and e-commerce industry together with the incomparable consumer insights in terms of tobacco and nicotine use, and how it relates to the harm reduction, we have the possibility to save millions of lives, reduce inequalities and improve public health globally.
+By sharing Haypp Group’s knowledge of both the tobacco and e-commerce industry, together with consumer insights on tobacco and nicotine use, we have the possibility to save millions of lives, reduce inequalities and improve public health globally.

-Enhance the Global Partnership for Sustainable Development, complemented by multi-stakeholder partnerships that mobilize and share knowledge, expertise, technology and financial resources, to support the achievement of the Sustainable Development Goals in all countries, in particular developing countries.
+Enhance the Global Partnership for Sustainable Development through our multistakeholder partnerships that mobilise and share knowledge, expertise, technology and financial resources.
+This allows us to support the achievement of the SDGs in all countries, especially developing countries.

-Encourage and promote effective public, public-private and civil society partnerships, building on the experience and resourcing strategies of partnerships.
+Encourage and promote effective public, public-private and civil society partnerships, building on our experience and resourcing strategies.

 Policy and regulatory developments in countries across the globe should take into consideration the knowledge, expertise and experiences of other countries and regions.
 Here, Haypp Group has a responsibility to act and share its insights and research.
 This can help give us momentum to change course for more sustainable development on both a national and global level.
 The insights generated by Haypp Group are also valuable for product development and innovation in order to further meet both consumers’ and society’s expectations and needs.